kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 3. Cover the wound with a bandage.
 Pack the wound with gauze if it is deep, but do not suture or tape it closed.
 4. Seek medical attention if the wound is deep, bleeding, or shows signs of infection.

-If you were bit by a mammal, seek medical attention as soon as possible.
+If you were bitten by a mammal, seek medical attention as soon as possible.
 You may need rabies shots.

 ### Prevention
 - Do not approach or corner wild animals.